 An examination of modern humanity’s desperate need to live meaningfully and vividly in a mediated world – where individual autonomy is lost and the collective heart is atomised and exploited – this is a novel that gives voices to the marginalised, the dispossessed, the forgotten.
 Disturbing and unforgettable, darkly funny and deeply moving, written in a charged language that is vernacular, lyrical and hieratic all at once, Broken Ghost is – simultaneously – a howl of anguish and a summoning of gods.

 Niall Griffiths was born in Liverpool in 1966 and now lives in Wales.
-He has published six other novels: Grits, Sheepshagger, Kelly + Victor, Wreckage, Runt and A Great Big Shining Star.
-The film of Kelly + Victor will be released shortly.
+He has published the novels: Grits, Sheepshagger, Kelly + Victor, Stump, Wreckage, and A Great Big Shining Star.
+The film of Kelly + Victor was released in 2012.

 For more on our cookies and changing your settings click here.